-I wrote this essay for an Indian tech blog almost 10 years ago.
-While parts of it have faded into existing technology on the planet, awareness of the machines—or some may call it the robotic moment or singularity—seems far off.
+Wrote this essay for an Indian tech blog nearly 10 years ago.
+While parts of it have faded into our existing technology, awareness of machines—or as some would call it the robotic moment or singularity—appears to be far away.
 Or let’s just say the event is spread far into our future as the machines grow into us and the we grow into machines.
 I suspect that this may have already happened (2017-18-19) but we wouldn’t know because it was terribly uneventful.

 Anyway, here’s the original write-up from 2009:

 Yet another post which digresses from core style of Pluggd.in (now a defunct blog).
 But then that’s the fun part of it.
 For over decades we have been a part of a society that breathes and sleeps on technology.
 Survives by it, and couldn’t be sustained otherwise be it due to the Internet or simply off-lined tech.
 From awesome digital bookstores to location-aware highway routing, powerful social networks that pry on our interpersonal relationships to multi-touch technology that feels more intuitive than sci-fi.

 What started like a terminal based browser (Lynx) soon turned into IE/Netscape that then mutated into Mozilla Firefox, Apple Safari and Google Chrome.

 I mean we have witnessed evolution of technology from a completely off-line model of distribution to almost a completely online one in short span of ten years.

 But all of this is about recent past, let’s not talk about the past.

 Let’s talk about what’s next.